rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 #### Authorization

 1. Client authorize with UAA, requesting `access_token` (using any grant type)
-2. Token scope should contain rabbitmq resource scopes (e.g. configure:%2F/foo - configure queue 'foo' on vhost '/')
+2. Token scope should contain RabbitMQ resource scopes (e.g. `configure:%2F/foo` means "configure queue 'foo' in vhost '/'")
-3. Client use token as username to connect to RabbitMQ server
+3. Client passes token for a username when connecting to a RabbitMQ node